heptarch/heptarch.github.io/drafts/demon.md

 besides---considerable resources at my disposal, and so on.
 But to the point: are you familiar with Maxwell's paper on the theory of governors, the mechanical contrivance by which a uniform velocity of rotation is maintained?
-By a combination of magnetism and cooling, we might apply some of these notions to corpuscular machines, but I lack the requisite expertise in chemistry.
+By a combination of magnetism and cooling, we might apply some of these notions to corpuscular machines, but I some of the finer points of experimental chemistry elude me.
 I remember you stating in your lectures on acoustics that you had studied with Kekulé?"
 The notebook becomes suddenly clear: equations, engineering schematics, scattered exclamations of EYPHKA!
 The absurdity has somewhat changed character.